OpenSDN-io/docs/contributing-to-opensdn/writing-style/general-writing-guidelines.rst

 Use consistent terminology
 --------------------------

-Use consistent terms across Tungsten Fabric content.
+Use consistent terms across OpenSDN content.
 Avoid multiple variations or spellings to refer to the same service, function, UI element, and so on.